Existence of a Stationary Navier-Stokes Flow Past a Rigid Body, with Application to Starting Problem in Higher Dimensions: Introduction and main results

 where $C>0$ is independent of $a$. \end{thm} The upper bounds of $\alpha_2$ and $\beta_2$ come from (\ref{s}) with $q<n/2$ in Proposition \ref{proplinear} on the $L^q$-theory of the Oseen system, whereas the lower bounds of $\alpha_1$ and $\beta_1$ are just (\ref{fundamentalint}).
 For the proof of Theorem \ref{rmkrho}, we define a certain closed ball $N$ and a contraction map $\Psi:N\ni v\mapsto u\in N$ which provides the solution to the problem

 In doing so, we rely on the $L^q$-theory of the Oseen system developed by Galdi \cite[Theorem VII.7.1]{galdi2011}, see Proposition \ref{proplinear}, which gives us sharp summability estimates of solutions at infinity together with explicit dependence on $a>0$.
-Then the only space in which estimates of $\Psi$ are closed is
+As long as we only use Proposition \ref{proplinear}, the only space in which estimates of $\Psi$ are closed is

 From this, we can capture neither the optimal summability at infinity nor regularity required in the study of the starting problem.
-We thus need at least two spaces $L^{\alpha_i}(D)~(i=1,2)$ for $u$ and $L^{\beta_i}(D)~(i=1,2)$ for $\nabla u$, and intend to find a solution within a closed ball $N$ of
+We thus use at least two spaces $L^{\alpha_i}(D)~(i=1,2)$ for $u$ and $L^{\beta_i}(D)~(i=1,2)$ for $\nabla u$, and intend to find a solution within a closed ball $N$ of

 However, it is not possible to apply Proposition \ref{proplinear} to $f=v\cdot\nabla v$ with

 or

 if $\alpha_1$ and $\beta_1$ are simultaneously close to $(n+1)/(n-1)$ and $(n+1)/n$, or if $\alpha_2$ and $\beta_2$ are simultaneously close to $n(n+1)/2$ and $n(n+1)/(n+2)$, because the relation